Keycloak + Active Directory LDAPS Integration Guide¶

 Users DN:

-Edit Mode:
+- Edit Mode: WRITABLE

-Import Users:
+- Import Users: ON

-Use Truststore SPI:
+- Use Truststore SPI: Always

-15. Recommended LDAP Attribute Mapping¶
+17. Recommended Attribute Mapping¶

-Object classes:
+Object Classes:

 person